 “The LEIGH SMILE CENTER - where your new smile change begins.”

-FEES: Dental Implant Surgery is $1,000 Each.
-This is for the surgical placement of the Implants and includes the cost of the Implants, and the Dental Implant Consultation.
+FEES: Dental Implant Surgery is $1,500 Each.
+This is for the surgical placement of the Implants and includes the cost of the Implants.
 Certain conditions may apply.
 The fees are dependent on sufficient available bone being present at the site in order to perform the procedure.
 For more complete information about the restorative phase costs, and a breakdown of specific procedures, please visit our IMPLANT FEES page.

 What are the Factual Benefits of Dental Implants?